-Violence Against Women and the Law
+Violence Against Women and Children and the Law

 Family Violence and Evolving Judicial Roles: Judges as Equality Guardians in Family Law Cases (Available via WestLaw, Heinonline, or LexusNexus)

 The Honourable Donna Martinson & Professor Emerita Margaret Jackson

 Published in the Canadian Journal of Family Law, Vol. 30, Issue 1 (2017)